Explore four other exceptional graduates who forged different paths and overcame obstacles to reach their goals.

 His classes also taught him about the business side of theater, which has perfectly translated to what he needed to know about the business side of film.
 However, no matter how much knowledge and grit Hale poured into PipeDreem, he still had some hurdles to overcome.

-PipeDreem was supposed to debut in a Denver movie theater last January, but a large fire at a nearby building forced the theater to close, causing him to cancel his screening.
-But as the saying goes, ‘the show isn’t over until the curtain falls.
-UNC’s University Program Council, a student-fee funded organization that plans special events for students and the university community, stepped in and planned a new film screening at the Kress Cinema in Greeley – welcoming Hale and his audience with a red carpet and featuring a Q&A event following the movie.
+PipeDreem was supposed to debut in a Denver movie theater in January, but a large fire at a nearby building forced the theater to close, causing him to cancel his screening.
+However, as the saying goes, ‘the show isn’t over until the curtain falls’… UNC’s University Program Council, a student-fee funded organization that plans special events for students and the university community, stepped in and planned a new film screening at the Kress Cinema in Greeley.
+There, Hale and his audience were welcomed with a red carpet entrance and a Q&A event following the movie.

 “I was so nervous,” Hale said.
 “I couldn’t believe people were seeing my first feature film.
 I was doubting the film for months, I was my biggest critic, but seeing people watch it and cry to it, it reminded me what my calling is.”

-“I want it to be very intimate, about a daughter whose mother left and that weighs heavy on her father,” Hale said.
-“I got the idea after I decided that I wanted to make a film where my protagonist was going to be in every single scene and that’d be kind of hard to do, so I wanted to challenge myself in the writing process.”
+“I want it to be very intimate, about a daughter whose mother left and that weighs heavily on her father,” Hale said.
+“I got the idea after deciding I wanted to make a film where my protagonist was going to be in every single scene and that’d be kind of hard to do, so I wanted to challenge myself in the writing process.”

 He anticipates finishing the movie in August, which means he will have two 90-minute feature films under his belt shortly after graduating.